-The First 24 Hours After a House Fire on Long Island: A Checklist for Nassau & Suffolk Homeowners
+The First 24 Hours After a House Fire on Long Island: A 2026 Checklist

 A house fire is a devastating event, and the immediate aftermath can be overwhelming.
 For homeowners in Nassau and Suffolk counties, the first 24 hours are critical for ensuring safety, securing your property, and taking the first crucial steps toward recovery.
 This checklist will guide you through the immediate actions you need to take.